Treatment Options for Diabetics

 - Syringe – A needle injection, much like any other shot

-- Insulin Pen – A device holding one or more pre-measured does of insulin, shaped like a pen and works much like a syringe
+- Insulin Pen – A device shaped like a pen holding one or more pre-measured does of insulin.
+This works much like a syringe

 - Insulin Pump – A pump similar in size to a cell phone and worn on the body that can be programmed to inject a precise amount of insulin at certain times of day according to the patient’s needs